jbx-protocol/juice-contract-template/README.md

 # Adding dependencies
 ## With Yarn
 If the dependency you would like to install has an NPM package, use `yarn add [package]` where [package] is the package name.
 This will install the dependency to `node_modules`.

-Add the dependency path to `remappings.txt`.
+Tell forge to look for node libraries by adding `node_modules` to the `foundry.toml` by updating `libs` like so: `libs = ['lib', 'node_modules']`.

+Add dependencies to `remappings.txt` by running `forge remappings >> remappings.txt`.
 For example, the NPM package `jbx-protocol` is remapped as `@jbx-protocol/=node_modules/@jbx-protocol/`.

 ## With Forge
 If the dependency you would like to install does not have an up-to-date NPM package, use `forge install [dependency]` where [dependency] is the path to the dependency repo.
 This will install the dependency to `/lib`.
 Forge manages dependencies using git submodules.

-Add the dependency path to `remappings.txt`.
+Run `forge remappings >> remappings.txt` to add the dependencies to `remappings.txt`.
 For example, the forge dependency `ds-test` is remapped as `ds-test/=lib/ds-test/src/`.

 If nested dependencies are not installing, try this workaround `git submodule update --init --recursive --force`.
+Nested dependencies are dependencies of the dependencies you have installed.

 More information on remappings is available in the Forge Book.